rohithadigahr/RAG/README.md

 # RAG
-Single Rag application using standard dataset available on Kaggle , FAISS for vector store and similarity search and Ollama for response generation.
+Simple Rag application using standard dataset available on Kaggle , FAISS for vector store and similarity search and Ollama for response generation.

 # Retrieval-Augmented Generation (RAG) Pipeline with TinyLlama via Ollama